-If you’re a regular Mac user, you’ll know that every time a Mac starts up or reboots, it is accompanied by the startup sound.
+If you’re a regular Mac user, you know that every time a Mac starts up or reboots, it is accompanied by the startup sound.
 Some might like this, but others might despise it.
-Although you can mute the sound by holding down the “Mute” key on any Mac keyboard, one of the better ways is to permanently disable your Mac’s startup sound using Terminal.
+While you can mute the startup sound by holding down the “Mute” key just before you shut it down, one of the better ways is to permanently disable your Mac’s startup sound.

 1. Launch Terminal.
-This can either be down by Spotlight, or by navigating to “/Applications/Utilities/”.
+This can either be done with Spotlight or by navigating to “/Applications/Utilities/.”

 2. Once Terminal is up and ready, simply enter the command to disable the boot chime and press Enter:

 Since we’re using a “sudo” command here, you’ll be asked to enter the admin password.